2018: What Are The Key Insurance Policies You Should Get in Singapore?

 Rank 3: Critical Illness (RIDER)

-- What: Usually designed as a rider (a fancy word for top up on your life policy) You get paid out a sum assured for 36 list of critical illnesses when discovered by doctors
+- What: Usually designed as a rider (a fancy word for top up on your life policy) You get paid out a sum assured for a list of 37 critical illnesses when discovered by doctors

 - Recommended Benchmark: Varies from policies and the payout is tied to life insurance